ircv3/ircv3-specifications/extensions/extjwt.md

 * `account` String; The account name of the user that requested this token.
 Empty if not available.
 * `umodes` []String; An array of user modes the IRCd may want to disclose.
 Eg, if the user is an operator.

-Optionaly, the JWT token MAY contain the following claim to provide the external service a way to verify the token:
+If the command sent by the client includes a service name, Eg. `EXTJWT * jitsi`, the server MUST then reply with the service name as its `service_name` parameter, along with the JWT token containing the above claims and also the following claims relevant to the service:

-* `vfy` String; A HTTP URL to verify the token.
+* `service` String; The configured service name that can be used to verify the token, with either a pre-shared key or url.

 If the command sent by the client includes a channel name, Eg. `EXTJWT #channel`, the server MUST then reply with the channel name as its `requested_target` parameter, along with the JWT token containing the above claims and also the following claims relevant to the channel at that time: